t-dillon/tdoku/docs/sudoku.md

 Armed with these new positive clauses unit resolution can discover and propagate hidden singles since these clauses will become unit clauses when only one candidate remains in a group.

 In a sense these clauses haven't added anything new.
-They are all logical consequences of the clauses we started with, and we could derive a resolution proof for each of them if we were patient.
-That said, we know these new clauses are consequences of the set we started with not because of resolution proofs, but because of the pigeonhole principle.
+Like the no-cell-contains-two-values constraints they are all logical consequences of the minimal clause set we started with, and we could derive a resolution proof for each of them if we were patient.
+That said, we know these new clauses are consequences of the minimal clause set not because of resolution proofs, but because of the pigeonhole principle.
 And since the shortest resolution proof of a pigeonhole formula is exponential in the number of variables [[Haken 1985](https://www.sciencedirect.com/science/article/pii/0304397585901446)], these new clauses are, in a sense, very very far away from our starting point.
 It's therefore no surprise that puzzles which require them (e.g., 17 clue puzzles) are very difficult for solvers